 What is the difference between osteopathy, physiotherapy and chiropractic?

 It is understandable that people get confused over these manual therapies as at first glance they might seem to be similar.
-Essentially, the philosophy and consequently the training is what separates the three professions, and this in turn transfers to the in-room experience.
-Due to each practitioner’s continual professional development path these lines may become blurred post-graduation.
+Essentially, the philosophy is what separates the three professions, and this in turn transfers to the in-room experience.
+Due to each practitioner’s continual professional development path these lines often become quite blurred post-graduation.

 Chiropractic follows the belief that many health problems stem from a misalignment or subluxation of the spine.
 Their treatment approach aims to restore the integrity of the spine and nervous system and its surrounding tissues to enhance normal body function and health.